| | | |

 Step 4 Bake and serve:

 Transfer the baking dish to a preheated 350-degree oven and bake for 40-45 minutes or until the apples are soft and cooked through and the topping is crisp and golden brown.
 Let cool for 15 minutes.
-Serve warm with Greek yogurt or sugar-free vanilla ice cream.
+Serve warm with Greek yogurt or a scoop of vanilla ice cream.
 Enjoy.

 pan of sugar free apple crisp fresh from the oven